The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis and Homeria, and Moraea.

-Moraea group species C-E are found on this wiki page.
+Moraea group species c-e are found on this wiki page.
 More information can be learned from Peter Goldblatt's book on Moraeas.

 Moraea index lists all the species in all five groups alphabetically.

 Moraea caeca Barnard ex Goldblatt grows on rocky sandstone slopes in fynbos in the northwest Cape.
 It has a single linear trailing leaf and mauve flowers.
 The tepals are unequal; the outer tepals have a small dark or yellow nectar guide.
-It blooms in spring.
+It flowers in spring.
 Although not endangered in the wild, this one is very rare in commerce, and is reputed to be difficult to grow.
-Photo by Alan Horstmann.
+The first photo by Alan Horstmann.
 The next four photos from iNaturalist taken by gerhardmalan, Brian du Preez, and Riaan van der Walt on the West Coast from August to October and shared under a CC BY-NC license.

 Moraea cantharophila Goldblatt & J.C.Manning is found in well drained rocky granitic, sandstone and shale slopes in fynbos in the southwestern Cape winter rainfall area from Sir Lowry's Pass to Sandy's Glen.
 Part of the subgenus Vieusseuxia, this species flowers best after a fire.
 It is unusual with relatively large inner tepals with a brown median streak at the claw.
 The flowers are white or cream with outer tepals darkly veined with yellow at the base, style branches browinish with salmon edges, crests salmon.
 This species is most closely related to Moraea lurida and it differs by a shallower floral cup and unscented nectarless flowers.
 Photos taken September 2016 near Sandy's Glen by Cameron McMaster.